stemil01/inline-pass/README.md

 # LLVM Inline Pass

-This is a LLVM pass for function inlining done as a project for Compiler Construction course.
+An LLVM pass for function inlining, created as a Compiler Construction course project.